 Our mission is to find a cure for HIV using a novel “block-lock-excise” approach—which entails the long-term durable silencing of viral expression towards permanent excision of the latent provirus—leading to the control of the virus in the absence of therapy.
 And to engage the community to increase HIV cure awareness around the “block-lock-excise” approach and understand community concerns around HIV cure strategies.

-HOPE is led by Program Director Melanie Ott from Gladstone Institutes, and Principal Investigators Susana Valente from Scripps Research and Lishomwa Ndhlovu from Weill Cornell Medicine.
-Operations are overseen by Danielle Lyons from Gladstone, the HOPE program manager.
+HOPE is led by Program Director Melanie Ott from Gladstone Institutes, Principal Investigators Susana Valente from the University of Florida Scripps Research, and Lishomwa Ndhlovu from Weill Cornell Medicine.
+Operations are overseen by Sydney Norman from Gladstone, the HOPE project coordinator, and Robert Furler O’Brien from Weill Cornell Medicine, the HOPE program manager.

-Community Engagement efforts are directed by Community Engagement Coordinator, Patricia Defechereux from Gladstone, in partnership with the San Franscisco Aids Foundation.
+Community Engagement efforts are directed by Community Engagement Coordinator, Patricia Defechereux from Gladstone, in partnership with the San Francisco Aids Foundation.